Date: 28 February 2014. Food in Foil.

 I cook vegetables (zucchini, or broccoli) in it for added umph.
 Oh,

 and water it down a bit too.
-You'll have a decent vegetable side
+You will have a decent vegetable side

-dish though I've eaten it as a full meal with a few corn chips
+dish though I eat it as a full meal with a few corn chips

 to add crunch.
-Out of the package, I wasn't
+Out of the foil package, I was not

 Here are